laravel-ready/laravel-starter/src/README.md

   - [larastan](https://github.com/nunomaduro/larastan): Adds code analysis to Laravel improving developer productivity and code quality (PHPStan wrapper).
   - [pint](https://github.com/laravel/pint): PHP code style fixer (PHP-CS Fixer wrapper).
   - [pest](https://github.com/pestphp/pest): Pest is an elegant PHP Testing Framework with a focus on simplicity.

+## Preinstalled mix packages

+- [browser-sync](https://github.com/Browsersync/browser-sync): Keep multiple browsers & devices in sync when building apps.
+  - First, you must run `php artisan serve` to start the server.
+Then run `npm run watch` to watch for changes.
+Browsersync listens to laravel app 8000 port and exposes it to your browser at `localhost:3000` and Browsersync UI `localhost:3001` ports.

 ## Artisan Commands